Meta-Learned Modality-Weighted Knowledge Distillation for Robust Multi-Modal Learning with Missing Data: Related Work

-In CV, the model in~\cite{yin2017unified} aimed to learn a unified subspace to work with incomplete and unlabeled multi-view data.
-Albanie et al.~\cite{albanie2018emotion} developed a cross-modal transfer model to transfer knowledge between modalities.
-However, it cannot learn the modality-importance automatically and only works for video-speech classification.
-There are also other works that attempted to handle missing modalities~\cite{yang2023learning,zhou2021feature,azad2022smu,chen2023disentangle}, but they either can only be applied for segmentation task or merely work for a specific type of disease, which inevitably hampers the application of these models.
+In CV, Yin et al.~\cite{yin2017unified} proposed a model to learn a unified subspace for incomplete multi-view data, while Albanie et al.~\cite{albanie2018emotion} developed a cross-modal transfer model to transfer knowledge between modalities.
+However, it cannot learn the modality importance automatically and only works for video-speech classification.
+Liu et al.~\cite{liu2024modality} proposes a modality translation framework to address multimodal sentiment analysis under uncertain missing modalities, enabling effective representation recovery and robust prediction even when some modalities are unavailable.
+Other models~\cite{yang2023learning,zhou2021feature,azad2022smu,chen2023disentangle,konwer2023enhancing} addressed missing modalities, but were often task-specific or restricted to particular diseases, limiting broader applicability.
 Ma et al.~\cite{ma2021smil} proposed the SMIL model, which employed a meta-learning algorithm to reconstruct features from missing modalities.
-Unlike SMIL, which uses meta-learning to handle missing modalities by updating two auxiliary networks, we apply meta-learning to train a set of modality importance weights for cross-modal knowledge distillation.
-Also, we notice that in practice, SMIL has high memory complexity and exhibits unstable performance in missing modality scenarios.
+Unlike SMIL, which uses meta-learning to handle missing modalities by updating two auxiliary networks, we apply meta-learning to train a set of modality importance weights for modality-weighted knowledge distillation\footnote{Also, we notice that in practice, SMIL has high memory complexity and exhibits unstable performance in missing modality scenarios.}.

-Similarly to the multi-modal methods presented Sec.~\ref{sec:multi_modal_learning_lit_review}, existing missing modality methods are task-specific and do not readily adapt to both classification and segmentation tasks.
-More importantly, although these models are designed to handle missing modalities by reconstructing or fusing features, they neglect the fact that certain modalities perform better than others for classification or segmentation.
-It would be desirable to retain the performance produced by these ``important'' modalities, even when they are not present in training or testing.
-Our proposed MCKD aims to address the aforementioned weaknesses by automatically identifying and distilling the knowledge from influential modalities to dramatically enhance the model performance, particularly when such influential modalities are not present in the input data.
-MCKD is also designed to easily adapt to disparate (e.g., classification or segmentation) tasks.
+Similarly to the multi-modal methods presented Sec.~\ref{sec:multi_modal_learning_lit_review}, the solutions mentioned above are task-specific and often neglect the fact that some modalities are more informative than others.
+Our proposed MetaKD aims to address these gaps by automatically identifying and distilling the knowledge from influential modalities to dramatically enhance the model performance, particularly when such influential modalities are not present in the input data.
+MetaKD is also designed to easily adapt to disparate tasks, such as classification or segmentation.